-Immunitin Uses, Dosage, Side Effects, Food Interaction and all others data.
+Immunitin Uses, Dosage, Side Effects and more

 Immunitin is an injectable formulation of a compound called alpha-epi-bromide.
 It is a chemical relative of DHEA which was selected for development after it showed antiretroviral activity in laboratory tests.